Learn More

 Day 2: Adelaide / Private Flight to Kangaroo Island

-Transfer to the airport this morning for our brief chartered flight to Kangaroo Island, boasting more than 300 miles of coastline surrounded by turquoise waters.
+Transfer to the airport this morning for our short chartered flight to Kangaroo Island, with 300 miles of coastline surrounded by turquoise waters.
 Australia’s third-largest island is renowned for its pristine beaches and abundant wildlife that’s been naturally protected by the island's isolation.
-Here we focus on wildlife photography, training our lenses on kangaroos, wallabies, echidnas, New Zealand fur seals, Australian sea lions and one of Australia’s largest koala populations.
+Here we focus on wildlife photography, training our lenses on kangaroos, wallabies, echidnas, New Zealand fur seals, Australian sea lions, and one of Australia’s largest koala populations.

-On arrival, we head to Cygnet Park Sanctuary for an overview of the park’s habitat restoration program and glossy-black cockatoo recovery project.
-With long lenses ready, we’ll?capture these and other birds and have our first photography session with koalas.
+On arrival, head to Cygnet Park Sanctuary for an overview of the park’s habitat restoration program and glossy-black cockatoo recovery project.
+With long lenses ready, we’ll capture these and other birds and have our first photo session with koalas.
 Then it’s off to Seal Bay Conservation Park for a private tour among endangered Australian sea lions.
-Kangaroo Island’s sea lion population is about 800, one of Australia’s largest colonies.
+Kangaroo Island has one of Australia’s largest sea lion colonies, with a population of about 800.
 Frame action shots of pups tumbling in the surf and zoom in on old bulls whose faces are etched with scars from territorial battles.
 Use a wide-angle lens to compose scenic images of the colony against the backdrop of dunes and crashing waves.

 Day 3: Pelican Lagoon / Pennington Bay / Baudin Conservation Park

 Begin the day with a bush breakfast on Pelican Lagoon, one of the oldest marine conservation reserves in Australia.
 As we sip coffee, watch for kangaroos silhouetted against the morning mist, an ideal composition for backlit shots.
-Visit with field personnel from Land for Wildlife, observing their camera traps and learning the rewilding efforts on 700 acres (about the area of New York City's Central Park) of private land destroyed by the fires.
+Visit with field personnel from Land for Wildlife, observing their camera traps and learning the rewilding efforts on 700 acres of private land destroyed by the fires—about the area of New York City's Central Park.

-At Pennington Bay, more bird photography opportunities abound.
+At Pennington Bay, bird photography opportunities abound.
 Look for hooded plovers and other shorebirds on the beach.
-Then climb the steps to the top of Prospect Hill to capture panoramic shots over the narrowest section of Kangaroo Island.
-Learn about the island’s ecology from an expert on the short-beaked echidna—an ancient egg-laying mammal that once roamed with dinosaurs, and a coveted wildlife subject for us to seek.?
+Then climb the steps to the top of Prospect Hill to capture a panorama over the narrowest section of Kangaroo Island.
+Learn about the island’s ecology from an expert on the short-beaked echidna—an ancient egg-laying mammal that once roamed with dinosaurs, and a coveted wildlife subject for us to seek.

 After a picnic lunch on Eastern Cove, visit Baudin Conservation Park to learn more about the elusive glossy-black cockatoo.
-Frame portraits of tammar wallabies against the dappled forest floor, while keeping an eye out for eagles soaring overhead and dolphins and whales out at sea.
-At Cape Willoughby, capture the exposed granite shoreline near the lighthouse in dramatic landscape shots and scout bucolic compositions from the exposed promontory.
+Frame portraits of tammar wallabies against the dappled forest floor, keep an eye out for eagles soaring overhead, and look for dolphins and whales offshore.
+At Cape Willoughby, capture the exposed granite shoreline near the lighthouse in dramatic landscape shots, and scout bucolic compositions from the exposed promontory.

 Day 4: Flinders Chase National Park—Sunrise Photography / Night Walk